Chlothar I

 Chlothar I, sometime called "the Old" (French: le Vieux), (died c.
-December 561) also anglicised as Clotaire, was a king of the Franks of the Merovingian dynasty and one of the four sons of Clovis I.
+December 561) also anglicised as Clotaire from the original French version, was a king of the Franks of the Merovingian dynasty and one of the four sons of Clovis I.

 With his eldest brother Theuderic (c.
 485 – 533/34) being the son of Clovis I and his first wife, Chlothar followed his two elder brothers Chlodomer (495–524) and Childebert I (496–558) as third surviving son of Clovis I and his second wife Queen Clotilde, lastly followed by their sister Clotilde (500–531).
 The name 'Chlothar' means "glory".

-In 511, Clothar I and his three brothers Theuderic, Chlodomer and Childebert inherited their shares of their father's kingdom.
+In 511, Chlothar I and his three brothers Theuderic, Chlodomer and Childebert inherited their shares of their father's kingdom.
 Chlothar spent most of his life in a campaign to expand his territories at the expense of his relatives and neighbouring realms in all directions.

 His brothers avoided outright war by cooperating with Chlothar's attacks on neighbouring lands in concert or by invading lands when their rulers died.
 The spoils were shared between the participating brothers.
 By the end of his life, Chlothar had managed to reunite Francia by surviving his brothers and seizing their territories after they died.
 But upon his own death, the Kingdom of the Franks was once again divided between his own four surviving sons.
 A fifth son had rebelled and was killed, along with his family.

-Customs & Inheritance
+Customs and inheritance

 Chlothar's father, Clovis I, had converted to Nicene Christianity, but Chlothar, like other Merovingians, did not consider that the Christian doctrine of monogamy should be expected of royalty: he had five wives, more from political expediency, for the purpose of forming alliances, than for personal motives.
 Although at the instigation of his queens he gave money for several new ecclesiastical edifices, he was a less than enthusiastic Christian and succeeded in introducing taxes on ecclesiastical property.

 Frankish customs of the day allowed for the practice of polygamy, especially among royalty.
 So it was not uncommon for a king to have multiple wives and several competing heirs upon his death.
 This was a major deviation from the monogamy of late Roman customs, influenced by the Church.
 Frankish rulers followed this practice mainly to increase their influence across larger areas of land in the wake of the Roman empire's collapse.
 The aim was to maintain peace and ensure the preservation of the kingdom by appeasing local leaders.
 In the Germanic tradition succession fell, not to sons, but to younger brothers, uncles, and cousins.
 But under Salic law, Clovis I instituted the custom of sons being the primary heirs in all respects.
 However, it was not a system of primogeniture, with the eldest son receiving the vast majority of an inheritance, rather the inheritance was split evenly between all the sons.
 Therefore, the greater Frankish Kingdom was often splintered into smaller sub-kingdoms.